On the Rise Academy: Frequently Asked Questions

 What content areas can participants earn certification in?

-Fellows can earn Michigan certification in Elementary K-5 (ZG), Integrated Science (DI), or Mathematics (EX).
-Continuing Teachers can earn endorsements in Integrated Science or Mathematics.
-We may consider adding additional certification areas, including Special Education, in future years, dependent on our teacher pipeline needs.
+Fellows can earn Michigan certification in Elementary K-5 (ZG), Integrated Science (DI), Mathematics (EX), Cognitive Impairment (SA), Emotional Impairment (SE) and Learning Disabilitities (SM).
+Continuing Teachers can earn endorsements in Cognitive Impairment (SA) and Emotional Impairment (SE).
+We may consider adding additional certification areas in future years, dependent on our teacher pipeline needs.

 Will participants be eligible for hire at all DPSCD schools?

-All Fellows who pass Institute and Continuing Teachers who complete the enrollment and induction courses (and pass the MTTC) will be offered a teaching position for the 2021-2022 school year.
+All Fellows who pass Institute will be offered a teaching position for the 2022-2023 school year.

 Once hired as teachers, are participants required to remain at DPSCD for a certain number of years?

 Participants must remain at DPSCD for a minimum of three years and meet all program requirements to be recommended for the Standard Teaching Certificate.
-Participants must remain employed at a DPSCD for at least two additional years beyond the three required for the Standard Teaching Certificate (for a total of five years) as a contract teacher in their certification area to have all program tuition forgiven.
+Participants must remain employed at DPSCD for at least three additional years beyond the three required for the Standard Teaching Certificate (for a total of six years) as a contract teacher in their certification area to have all program tuition forgiven.
 Participants will not be required to pay any costs up front.

 For any other questions please contact our Talent Pipelines team via email at firstname.lastname@example.org